Japanese Radicals by Subject

 My web stats tell me that quite a few people have been googling “the kanji code pdf”.
 Please be aware that I am a teacher and I self-published this book to a professional standard using my own savings.

-I did a lot of the work for The Kanji Code after my 2 year old son went to bed each night, after a long day either teaching or parenting.
+I did a lot of the work for The Kanji Code after my two-year-old son went to bed each night, after a long day either teaching or parenting.
 I didn’t run a Kickstarter campaign, I just used my own funds and I would just like to receive some payment for all the hard work I put in which will hopefully help lots of people learn kanji.
-I don’t have a university or large publisher behind me yet because I am a research student and casual academic.
-All the marketing is up to little old me!
+I don’t have a university or large publisher behind me.

 The print book is comparable in cost with similar textbooks, and the ebook is the cost of a cheap lunch in all regions.
 I have deliberately lowered the price in the emerging markets to make it more affordable.
 So please support my small press by paying for your copy https://amzn.to/2KWFQXD